 The hotel’s design is a fresh take on the work of 1920s-era American architect Addison Mizner and the Mediterranean Revival and Spanish Colonial Revival styles, recalling the magnificent resort hotels of South Florida.
 Characteristic design features of those golden-era buildings include loggias, colonnades, columns and arches, French doors, variegated barrel tile roofs, grand sweeping stairways and decorative metal work.

 Constructed of stone, tile and stucco, the materials are ideal for Orlando’s semi-tropical climate.
 The main hotel tower and function spaces have been sited to take advantage of limitless views over the on-site lake, lushly landscaped grounds, golf course and adjacent wetlands.
-Guestrooms oriented to a spectacular view of Disney’s nightly fireworks display begin on the fifth floor of the property.
+Guestrooms oriented to a spectacular view of Disney’s nightly fireworks display beginning on the fifth floor of the property.

 The resort’s interiors, designed by Anderson Miller, Ltd. of Chicago, feature clean lines and unstuffy, elegant finishes and an inviting, warm color palette with furnishings providing simple yet stylish comfort.